5 Dangers Your Dog Must Avoid In Your Yard

 1. Small gaps in your fences

 Often forgotten, thieves are everywhere and dogs left outside are a very easy target.
 A little bag of treats or raw meat, a gentle dog, and that’s it, your dog is gone.
 Some will ask for a ransom (ie. dognapping) while others will very simply put that dog back on the marketplace and sell it for as much as possible, within a day or two.
 Obviously, some breeds are more appealing than others for thieves — designer dogs, rare breeds or easy-to-sell breeds.
-A simple solution would be to use Tractive’s real-time GPS tracker and the Safe Zone function to set an alert as soon as your dog leaves your yard.
-This works for both stolen dogs and escaping ones.
-With a tracker, you have time to react quickly and efficiently.
-Otherwise, you may want to use an automatic motion-triggered light that will illuminate your garden whenever somebody comes close.
+You can use a Tractive GPS Tracker to be able to track your dog at any time.
+Plus, an automatic motion-triggered light that will illuminate your garden whenever somebody comes close can also be very helpful in these kind of situations.

 3. Dangerous and toxic plants for dogs